pydelhi/pydelhi_mobile/README.md

 - https://kivy.org/docs/api-kivy.modules.screen.html

 ## To change images in app
-   - Paste/change the image in PyCon-Mobile-App/tools/theming
+   - Paste/change the image in pydelhi_mobile/tools/theming
-   - Change your directory to PyCon-Mobile-App
+   - Change your directory to pydelhi_mobile
    - Run command ``make theming``

 This command will aggregate all the png images in your file to one atlas